Maximize tax savings

 ELSS is a diversified, equity mutual fund.
 The scheme invests in the capital market and selects companies with different market capitalisations.
 In a financial year, an investor can claim a tax deduction of up to Rs 1,50,000 against investments made in ELSS.
 These investments have a mandatory lock-in period of three years.

 ULIP is an investment plus insurance product where one part of the investment is used for ensuring the investor, while the other part is invested in the products of his/her choice.
 Investors can choose to invest in equity, debt, hybrid, or money market funds through ULIPs.
-Of the amount invested in ULIPs, a contribution of up to ₹150,000 can be claimed as the tax deduction under Section 80C of the Income Tax Act.
+Of the amount invested in ULIPs, a contribution of up to Rs 150,000 can be claimed as the tax deduction under Section 80C of the Income Tax Act.

-|Is there any lock-in period?||ULIPs have a mandatory lock-in of 5 years||ELSS have a mandatory lock-in of 3 years|
+|Lock-in period||ULIPs have a mandatory lock-in of 5 years||ELSS has a mandatory lock-in of 3 years|

-|What returns can I expect?||The returns can vary because an investor can choose any combination of equity, debt, hybrid funds in his investment.||Being market-linked, the returns can vary depending on the scheme selected but an investor can expect an approximate return of 12-14%.|
+|Returns||The returns can vary because an investor can choose any combination of equity, debt, hybrid funds in his investment.||Being market-linked, the returns depends on the scheme, but an investor can expect an approximate return of 12%-14%.|

-|What are the tax benefits?||The invested amount offers tax deduction under Section 80C, but the gains are taxable.||LTCG under ELSS is taxed @ 10% over and above Rs.
-1,00,000|
+|What are the tax benefits?||The invested amount offers tax deduction under Section 80C, but gains are taxable.||LTCG under ELSS is taxed at 10% over and above Rs 1 lakh|

 |What are the charges applicable?||There are complex and multiple charges like policy administration charges, premium allocation charges, mortality charges, etc.||Exit load and fund management charges are specified in the SID clearly and are easy to understand.|